 Laws 1903, ch.
-8, § 1, creating Quay county, read: "There is created a county, to be known and called Quay county, out of that portion of the territory of New Mexico included in the following boundaries as indicated by the United States survey, to wit: commencing at the southwest corner of township 5 north, range 27 east of the New Mexico principal meridian; thence north along the range line between townships 26 and 27 east to a point of intersection with the southwest corner of the Pablo Montoya grant; thence along the south boundary of said grant to the intersection with the township line between townships 11 and 12 north; thence along said township line between townships 11 and 12 north; thence east along said township line between townships 11 and 12 north; thence east along said third standard parallel north to its intersection with the southard parallel north; thence east along said third standard parallel north to its intersection boundary line; thence south along the Texas-New Mexico boundary line to the point of its intersection with the first standard parallel north (projecting eastward); thence west along the first standard parallel north to southwest corner of township 5 north, range 27 east, to the point of beginning."
+8, § 1, creating Quay county, read: "There is created a county, to be known and called Quay county, out of that portion of the territory of New Mexico included in the following boundaries as indicated by the United States survey, to wit: commencing at the southwest corner of township 5 north, range 27 east of the New Mexico principal meridian; thence north along the range line between townships 26 and 27 east to a point of intersection with the southwest corner of the Pablo Montoya grant; thence along the south boundary of said grant to the intersection with the township line between townships 11 and 12 north; thence along said township line between townships 11 and 12 north to its intersection with the southeast corner of San Miguel county; thence north along said east boundary of San Miguel county to its intersection with the third standard parallel north; thence east along said third standard parallel north to its intersection with the Texas-New Mexico boundary line; thence south along the Texas-New Mexico boundary line to the point of its intersection with the first standard parallel north (projecting eastward); thence west along the first standard parallel north to southwest corner of township 5 north, range 27 east, to the point of beginning."